The PR BlogCreativityRabbit HoleThe Mysterious Four-Dot Ellipsis in Star Wars

 The Star Wars Ellipsis Mystery

-Suppose the four dot ellipsis in Star Wars is intentional, which it sort of has to be.
-In that case, those four dots represent a three-dot ellipsis either omitting the rest of the sentence or foreboding something ominous … and regular punctuation:
+Suppose the four-dot ellipsis in Star Wars is intentional, which it must be.
+In that case, those four dots represent a three-dot ellipsis, either omitting the rest of the sentence or foreboding something ominous … and regular punctuation:

 A long time ago in a galaxy far, far away […].”